bashtage/sphinx-material/docs/index.rst

     extensions.append("openff_sphinx_theme")
     html_theme = "openff_sphinx_theme"

+    # (Optional) Logo in PNG format.
+    # If not provided, will default to the generic OpenFF logo with text
+    html_logo = "_static/images/logos/openforcefield_v1_white.png"

-    # (Optional) Logo.
+    # (Optional) favicon.
     # If not provided, will default to the generic OpenFF logo
-    html_logo = "_static/images/logos/openff_toolkit_v1_white-on-darkblue.svg"

-    # Specify a favicon.
-The OpenFF logo is provided by the theme in the following file, so you can use it without providing a favicon.
     html_favicon = "_static/images/favicon.svg"

     # Theme options are theme-specific and customize the look and feel of a